ArtalkJS/Artalk/docs/en/index.md

 layout: home

 title: Artalk
-titleTemplate: A self-hosted Comment System
+titleTemplate: A Self-hosted Comment System

 hero:
   name: Artalk
-  text: A self-hosted Comment System
+  text: A Self-hosted Comment System
   tagline: Elevate your online conversations with a comment system that embodies the trifecta of lightness, security, and refinement.
   actions:
     - theme: brand